Site news

 This “space shot” was condemned not only by the West, but even by Russia, Iran’s traditional ally.
 Russian diplomats found themselves in the awkward position of expressing concern about Iranian intentions, while at the same time arguing that the planned US missile defense shield had no justification, aside from undermining Russian security.

-Iran promised to follow this ballistic flight with an orbital launch in the summer of 2008, although some careless Western media (especially when it comes to interpreting any language but English), credited Iran with reaching orbit far ahead of time.
+Iran promised to follow this ballistic flight with an orbital launch in the summer of 2008.
 On Feb.
 17, wire reports, quoting Mohsen Mir Shams, the deputy head of Iran's space organization, said that the Iranian rocket launched on Feb.
 4 “was transmitting” data from space.
+On Aug.
+17, Iran did fire what appeared to be a satellite launch vehicle, however by most accounts, it failed to reach orbit.

 US satellite intercept